aridjayarecipes/cutesrecipes.web.app/content/post/2559-simple-way-to-make-ultimate-heathy-double-chocolate-banana-bread.md

 - "1/2 tsp salt"
 - "170 g chocolate chips plus more to sprinkle on top"
 recipeinstructions:
-- "Preheat your oven to 350°F and spray a 9x5" loaf pan with olive oil spray."
+- "Preheat your oven to 350°F and spray a 9x5&#34; loaf pan with olive oil spray."
-- "In a big mixing bowl mix wet ingredients: sugar, milk, oil, honey, egg & mashed banana."
+- "In a big mixing bowl mix wet ingredients: sugar, milk, oil, honey, egg &amp; mashed banana."
 - "Sift in dry ingredients:the flour, cocoa powder, baking powder, baking soda, and salt and gently incorporate with the wet.
 Stir in the chocolate chips."
 - "Pour batter into your prepared loaf pan, top with extra chocolate chips."
 - "Bake at 350°F for 45-55 minutes or until a toothpick inserted into the loaf comes out clean.
 (If bread starts to brown too much on the top, cover with foil and continue to bake until cooked through)."